andrewpapa/andrewpapa.github.io/research.md

 optic-vescicle organoids, we develop a systematic approach to identify candidate transcription factors and cis-regulatory elements important for controlling gene-expression programs crucial for enabling cells to transition to ocular states.
-[with L. Owen & D. FitzPatrick -- to appear]
+*[with L. Owen & D. FitzPatrick -- to appear]*

 - **Coupled transcriptome-chromatin dynamics and regulation of cell state in early eye development.**
-Develop computational approaches for analyses of 10X single-cell Multiome data, aiming to reveal generalizable principles of chromatin-accessibility regulated gene-expression and cell differentiation, during eye-field specification.
+Developing computational approaches for analyses of 10X single-cell Multiome data, aiming to reveal generalizable principles of chromatin-accessibility regulated gene-expression and cell differentiation, during eye-field specification.
-[Awarded an Wellcome/UoE ISSF grant to generate data and develop methods for this project.]
+*[Awarded an Wellcome/UoE ISSF grant to generate data and develop methods for this project.]*